mhsabbagh/green-recorder/README.md

 The following formats are currently available: **avi**, **mp4**, **flv**, **wmv** and **nut**.
 You can stop the recording process easily by right-clicking the icon and choosing "Stop Record".
 Or middle-clicking the recording icon in the notifications area (but doesn't work on all interfaces).

+This is a recording sample using this program: https://www.youtube.com/watch?v=RxXetUgtvrw

+**REMEMBER:** This is the first public version.
+It's in its very early stages.
+Please be patience.

 ## Download

 ### Ubuntu 16.04/16.10/17.04